Combustible Dust Testing

 • Interaction Tests

-Fauske & Associates, LLC (FAI) Thermal Activity Monitor (TAM) contract testing service test protocol conforms to the operational recommendations made by the instruments manufacturer.
+Fauske & Associates Thermal Activity Monitor (TAM) contract testing service test protocol conforms to the operational recommendations made by the instruments manufacturer.
 A sample size of 0.5 to 2 grams is typically required for each test.

 Advanced kinetic analysis: